Are you looking to build a stronger brand and acquire more backlinks to boost your authority?

 Although it’s likely to bring in additional exposure through syndicating your update through a few well-known news outlets, it’s unlikely to help you get noticed by high-profile journalists or bloggers.

-Kelsey Libert, co-founder of Fractl, writes about the power of finding syndication networks organically in 4 Agency PR Tactics That I Avoid At All Costs.
+Kelsey Libert, co-founder of Fractl, writes about the power of earning syndication organically in 4 Agency PR Tactics That I Avoid At All Costs.

 This involves discovering publications and journalists that drive the most links, to tap into networks that will give you the most coverage.